thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

 phenomena are nonlinear, an iterative scheme is required at the equilibrium scale to find the local loading of the material: the integration of the constitutive equations is thus called several times with different estimates of the loading of the material.
-Algorithmic efficiency at the constitutive level is therefore key for the overall efficiency of a code.
+Algorithmic efficiency at the constitutive level is therefore a key aspect for the overall efficiency of a code.

-The ability to easily integrate user-defined constitutive equations plays a major role in the versatility of (mechanical) solvers^[The term solver emphasizes that the numerical method used to discretize the equilibrium equations is not significant in the present context.].

-The `MFront` open-source code generator has been designed to simplify the implementation of the integration of the constitutive equations over a time step, to minimize errors during implementation, to facilitate the change of the underlying solver, and to help achieve reproducible and efficient code [@helfer_introducing_2015;@cea_mfront_2019].
-For that purpose, `MFront` departs from a source file with a syntax very close to an engineering description of the constitutive model, from that generates `C++` code specific to many well-established (mostly thermo-mechanical) solvers through dedicated interfaces and compiles them into shared libraries.
+The `MFront` open-source code generator has been designed to simplify the implementation of the integration of the constitutive equations over a time step, to minimize errors during implementation, to facilitate the portability of constitutive equations between solvers, and to help achieve reproducible and efficient code [@helfer_introducing_2015;@cea_mfront_2019].
+For that purpose, `MFront` uses a source file with a syntax very close to a physical/engineering description of the constitutive model, and generates `C++` code specific to many well-established (mostly thermo-mechanical) solvers through dedicated interfaces and compiles them into shared libraries.
 For example, `MFront` provides interfaces for `Cast3M`, `code_aster`, `Europlexus`, `Abaqus/Standard`, `Abaqus/Explicit`, `CalculiX`, etc.

 To further facilitate this cross-software integration, `MFront` recently introduced a so-called `generic` interface.
 This paper